-When people talk about web or mobile Accessibility, they talk about making those apps usable for people with disabilities.
+When people talk about web or mobile Accessibility, they talk about making those apps usable for everyone, including people with disabilities.

 Some people also refer to Accessibility as a11y because the word Accessibility starts with a, ends with y and between both those letters are eleven characters.